AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/request-space-migration.md

 #### Impact/Urgency:

-**If this space migration is critical to your business, please provide us the details your use case**
+**If your space migration request is urgent, please provide the details how it is impacting your business and number of users impacted** (The reason in details why it is required as priority basis)

 **Other details if any**: